Amaranthus pumilus: Description

 The plant consists of many low and prostrate stems with fleshy leaves.
 Larger plants with hundreds of stems may cover an area of about a meter.
 Yellow flowers are obscure, but many seeds are produced in July.
 The lengthy viability of these seeds may account for the reappearance of Amaranthus pumilus in places where it had formerly vanished.

 Habitat

 This plant is found on sandy beaches, especially on barrier islands.
 It flourishes at the base of dunes above the high water mark.
 Although the seaside amaranth is found in the neighborhood of other beach plants, it is intolerant of all but American sea rocket (Cakile edentula).
 The plant is important in the sandy beach ecosystem, accumulating sand around itself to form dunes.

 Conservation status in the United States

 The plant was listed as a threatened species of the United States in 1993.
 There are perhaps 50 populations remaining.
-It is listed as a special concern and believed extirpated in Connecticut, as threatened in North Carolina, and as endangered in Maryland, New Jersey, New York (state), and Rhode Island.
+It is listed as a special concern and believed extirpated in Connecticut, as threatened in North Carolina, and as endangered in Maryland, New Jersey, New York, and Rhode Island.

 Threats include disturbance of its beach habitat through development, construction of seawalls, off-road vehicle activity, and other forces.
-Along the North Carolina Coast the deposits of tanker oil left on the beach from the ships torpedoed during both world wars is the main cause for the demise of the Sea Beach Amaranth.